zeromq/ingescape/doc/content/blog/architecture_101.md

 Once the high-level header has been designed and developed to match with the defined model for the agent including IOPs and tokens, one needs to finally write the code for the agent, i.e. code the reactions between inputs, outputs and tokens, including the exposed parameters...

 ## Coding an agent : it’s all about the glue…
 We already covered how to code command line parameters and console commands in our [Your First complete agent]().
 Creating IOPs and observing them is describe in [Your first ingeScape agent]().
-TODO: tokens.

 Basically, coding an agent is mixing the following things in your callbacks code (i.e. observe callbacks for IOPs, tokens, etc.):